 7. Community Service and/or Fines

 If convicted, you might need to complete community service or court referral programs.
 Complete these obligations promptly and report back to the court.
-Ensure you pay any fines as soon as possible—payment plans are often available.
+Pay fines as soon as possible—payment plans are often available.

 8. Long-Term Consequences